8bitkick/BBCMicroBot/docs/user guide.md

 ```
 ### Representing binary data in tweets

-Note that some byte values must be ORed with 0x100 in order to map to a valid Unicode charcter that can be used in the edtior or in a tweet.
+Note that some byte values must be ORed with 0x100 in order to map to a valid Unicode character that can be used in the editor or in a tweet.
 For byte tokens this is done automatically in Owlet, and the BBC Micro emulator ANDs all character codepoints with 0xFF to return them to single byte values.

 ### base2048 encoding

 [Base2048](https://github.com/qntm/base2048) is a Unicode encoding optimized for transmitting binary data through Twitter.
 Using base2048 gives you an extra 100 characters of BBC BASIC code in a tweet, bringing it to ~384 characters in total.
-However our Hello World tweet will no longer be human readible:
+However our Hello World tweet will no longer be human readable:

 ```
 ༣Ȝǁঐ౭चؼ๗ԪʢࠁನȤ3